postmannen/go-check-fileChanged/README.md

-# What does this thing do ?
+# What does this package does

 * Continously check for json file change.
 * If changed, read and decode json.